JadeMin/aterbot/.github/ISSUE_TEMPLATE/BUG.md

 ## I'm sure this report is...
 - [ ] A bug report about unexpected behaviors from **the code**, not **your** problem.

-If you're not sure, select `Help, I'm stuck!` template or `Suggest a feature` template instead.
+If you're not sure, select the `Help, I'm stuck!` template instead.

 ## Describe the bug